Home

 • 1 cup boiling water

-• 2 Tablespoons agave nectar or brown rice syrup
+• 2 Tablespoons coconut nectar or pure maple syrup (or liquid sweetener of choice)

 • 2 Tablespoons arrowroot